 Use this website to sign up today to receive information about the value of your Alfond Grant electronically – and even check the current value of the Alfond Grant any time you want!

 Let your child know that there is money invested for their future education.
-Studies show that children with a college savings account are four times more likely to go to college and three times more likely to graduate – even if there is only a few hundred dollars in the account.
+Studies show that children with a college savings account are three times more likely to go to college and four times more likely to graduate – even if there is only a few hundred dollars in the account.

 Developing a “college-going identity” can be an important

 Kids rise and fall to the level of expectation put in front of them, so help your kids aim high and support them in achieving their dreams!

 And, keep in mind that when we say “college” we mean all kinds of education after high school – certificate programs and associate’s degrees as well as bachelor’s degrees.